rajatg98/ChatVIT/README.md

 -> Count of completed/remaining classes for the day

 ## Scope
-Currently configured for single user usage as the timetable data varies for every student.
+Currently configured for single user (me) on all running devices as the dataset (student timetable) will vary for every student.